-WRAT, Minuends to 18, and NAEP were completed in one 45-min whole-class session (late August - early September).
-WASI Vocabulary and Matrix Reasoning were administered individually in one 60-min session (mid-September - early October).
-Multiplication, Comparing Fractions, Fraction Addition and Subtraction, Fraction Number Line, and Fraction Word Problems-Pretest were administered in two small-group 45-min sessions (mid-September - early October).
-Intervention occurred for 13 weeks, three times per week for 35 min per session (October - early February).
-Inlate February - early March, posttest NAEP and Ordering Fractions (6 items) were re-administered in a whole-class session.
-Multiplication, Ordering Fractions (other 6 items), Fraction Number Line, Fraction Addition & Subtraction, and Fraction Word Problems in two small-group sessions.
+WRAT, Minuends to 18, and NAEP were completed in one 45-min whole-class session (late August to early September).
+WASI Vocabulary and Matrix Reasoning were administered individually in one 60-min session (mid-September to early October).
+Multiplication, Comparing Fractions, Fraction Addition and Subtraction, Fraction Number Line, and Fraction Word Problems-Pretest were administered in two small-group 45-min sessions (mid-September to early October).
+Intervention occurred for 13 weeks, three times per week for 35 min per session (October to early February).
+In late February to early March, posttest NAEP and Ordering Fractions (six items) were readministered in a whole-class session.
+Multiplication, Ordering Fractions (other six items), Fraction Number Line, Fraction Addition and Subtraction, and Fraction Word Problems were administered in two small-group sessions.
 Teachers completed instructional surveys in March.